Devon Windsor Rocks A Plunging White Swimsuit In The Ocean With A Horse

 Devon Windsor made her way through the water in a skimpy white swimsuit with an equine friend in a sultry new photo.
 Posted to the official account of her swimwear line, Devon Windsor Swim, on October 31, the stunning Victoria’s Secret model put her seriously fit and toned body on show for a sunset walk along the coast.

-The snap appeared to be taken during a recent professional beach photo shoot for the swim brand, which she officially launched earlier this year.
+The snap appeared to be taken during a recent professional photo shoot for the swim brand, which she officially launched earlier this year.
 Devon seriously sizzled as she flashed some skin while she led the brown and white horse by the reigns through the shallow water.

 The supermodel looked down towards the water while she walked with the horse by her side.
 She sported the skintight white look that flashed the flesh with a very low-cut neckline and a fun collar design for a more sophisticated look.